Tobymat/hello-there/README.md

-This is a project on git, version control, github, the difference between git and github. learn with me as I continue on this journey
+This is a project on git, version control, github, and the difference between git and github. learn with me as I continue on this journey.
+A new line added from the editor in the repository